Cookie Consent by Free Privacy Policy Generator website

 NHS York and Scarborough teaching hospitals logo

-The Children's Speech and Language Therapy service at York and Scarborough Teaching Hospital NHS Foundation Trust (YSTHNFT) supports children and young people who present with speech, language, communication and/or eating, drinking and swallowing differences.
+The Children's Speech and Language Therapy service at York and Scarborough Teaching Hospital NHS Foundation Trust (YSTHNFT) supports children and young people who present with speech, language, communication and / or eating, drinking and swallowing differences, which impact on their ability to interact with others and access everyday activities.

 Their Speech and Language Therapists and Assistants work collaboratively with families and those closest to the child or young person to: